espruino/EspruinoDocs/puck/Puck.js SMS.md

 <span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Puck.js+SMS.
 Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

 * KEYWORDS: Tutorials,Puck.js,BLE,Bluetooth,Light,SMS,GSM,LTE,AWOX
-* USES: Puck.js,SIM800,SIM900,ATSMS
+* USES: Puck.js,SIM800,SIM900,ATSMS,BLE,Only BLE

 This video shows you how use [Puck.js](/Puck.js) and a GSM modem to control devices via SMS text messages.

 [[http://youtu.be/xvX2k5vRkg0]]

 The video further down shows how to read data from BLE devices within range and then send that as an SMS text message response.

 **Note:** You'll need the latest firmware as of Sept 2017 on your Puck.js device for this.
 That